Why can’t I use a non-business (@gmail.com, @yahoo.com, @hotmail.com, etc.) as a sender email?

-For example, if you would use email@example.com as a reply-to mail address, the recipients’ inbox might identify you as SPAM and move you to the SPAM section right away.
+For example, if you would use [email protected] as the sender’s email address, the recipients’ mail server might identify your message as spam and move it to the SPAM folder or reject (bounce) your message completely.

 How DMARC Applies to a Sender Identity

-When you send a message from email@example.com to firstname.lastname@example.org using SENDER, a yahoo server will receive the message.
-Yahoo will then look up Google’s SPF and DKIM records because Google is the domain in the return-path message header.
+When you send a message from [email protected] to [email protected] using SENDER, Yahoo mail server will then look up Gmail’s SPF and DKIM records because Google is the domain in the return-path message header.